 If your business is under attack from multiple users who all perform the same task, bots are likely to be involved.
 Bot attacks take on many forms, such as DDoS attacks or multi-accounting.
 Detecting bots can help reduce fraud, lower chargeback rates and save on cybersecurity costs – as well as protect your user and employee accounts.

 In this post, we’ll break down different bot attacks, why they target you, and, of course, how to protect yourself.

-What Kind of Attacks Can Bot Detection Software Prevent?
+List of Bot Detection Software

 7 Bot Detection Software Solutions